Display Bilingual:

 And sometimes every night I think of you

-I think so much about forgetting you, it's constantly on my mind
+I think so much about forgetting you, it's etched between my eyebrows

-That longing doesn't complain, about the time that I wasted
+That longing doesn't complain about the time I wasted

-You and I weren't just passing through, no one breaks the mirror
+You and I weren't just a passing thing that no one breaks the mirror

 So many sleepless nights, so many nights learning